varad-suryavanshi/os-io-scheduler-simulator-cpp/README.md

 ## 🧠 Overview

-This project is a simulation of various **disk I/O scheduling algorithms**, implemented in C++ as part of an Operating Systems Lab (Lab 4).
+This project is a simulation of various **disk I/O scheduling algorithms**, implemented in C++ as part of an Operating Systems Lab.
 It models how different I/O schedulers handle a sequence of I/O requests, each with a specified arrival time and track number.

 The simulation includes:
 - Request queue management